-Betty White - you know her, you love her, and if you're anything like us, you have posters of her covering your bedroom walls.
-She's a comic dynamo who's been performing for over 70 years in a variety of roles.
+Betty White is a comic dynamo who's been performing for over 70 years in a variety of roles.
 (She actually holds a Guinness World Record for the longevity of her career.)
 70 years seems like a long time (probably because it is), but would you believe that inventions like the ballpoint pen or even sliced bread hadn't been invented until after she was born?
-Seriously!
-People were still slicing their own bread when America's sweetheart was growing up.
-There must have been crumbs everywhere.
-On this list, you'll find more items, inventions, and even concepts that were but a twinkle in the eye of their inventor when Betty White was born.

 Betty White was born on January 22, 1922, so let's see all the cool stuff that was invented after her birth.